NCW chief to meet riot-affected women in West Bengal's Murshidabad

-Kolkata, Apr 17 (PTI) National Commission for Women (NCW) Chairperson Vijaya Rahatkar on Thursday said that she and other members of the panel will visit riot-hit Murshidabad district in the next few days and meet the affected women.
+Kolkata: National Commission for Women (NCW) Chairperson Vijaya Rahatkar said that she and other members of the panel will visit riot-hit Murshidabad district in the next few days and meet the affected women.

-The panel has already taken suo motu cognizance of the violence against innocents at some places of Murshidabad on April 11 and 12 and formed an inquiry committee to look into this, Rahatkar told reporters on arrival at the city airport.
+The panel has already taken suo motu cognizance of the violence against innocents at some places of Murshidabad on April 11 and 12 and formed an inquiry committee to look into this, Rahatkar told reporters on arrival at the city airport on Thursday.

 "We will extensively talk to women affected by the violence in some parts of Murshidabad during the visit.
-Te other commission members like Archana Majumder will also accompany me," she added.
+The other commission members like Archana Majumder will also accompany me," she added.

 "This follows reports of several women enduring horrific molestation during communal unrest in the Mandirpara area of Dhulian and Shamsherganj area of Murshidabad district," she said.